 - 1. Estimate the distribution of the 30 breathing zone dye concentrations observed in the monitored plants (8 hour time-weighted concentration), specifically: - a. the average breathing zone dye concentration at the plants - b. the upper percentiles (85th percentile) - c. confidence intervals for both estimates - 2.
-Determine if dye concentration in breathing zone, adjusted for time in drug room is correlated with mass of dye weighed, number of weighings/shift, or other factors (see Appendix A), and if so, determine a functional relationship between concentration and factors. - 3.
-Estimate the average, and distribution of, mass and number of weighings of individual solid dye compounds weighed out during a shift (averages and histograms need to be presented by dye class and aggregated) - 4.
+Determine if dye concentration in breathing zone, adjusted for time in drug room is correlated with amount of dye weighed, number of weighings/shifts, or other factors (see Appendix A), and if so, determine a functional relationship between concentration and factors. - 3.
+Estimate the average, and distribution of, amounts of individual dye compound weighed out during a shift (averages and histograms need to be presented by dye class and aggregated) - 4.
 Summarize selected drug room observations and general plant information in table form (see Appendix B for items to be summarized) - 5.
 Obtain an extensive first-hand, qualitative view of drug room operations (the final result will be an individual industrial hygiene report for each of the 30 plants visited)